uuserless/crud-microservices/README.md

 # PP_3_1_4_Rest_JS

-tables will be created after the application starts, to fill the table use init.sql
+tables and entitys will be created after the application starts

 admin auth-- admin@mail.ru : root